karaiwulf/karaiwulf/README.md

 - ⚡ Fun fact: ...
 -->

-Hi!
 I'm Ræn.
 My pronouns are [fæ/fær](https://pronoun.is/fae).
 I like UNIX and Rust.
 I am primarily working on super secret squirrel projects at the moment!